Fast and principled simulations of the SIR model on temporal networks: Results

 \subsubsection{Evaluation}

 To evaluate the speed of our event-based algorithm, we use artificial temporal networks.
-We similarly generate these to the ones used to check the limit to the static network SIR model described in the previous section.
-The difference is that we here use random graphs---the standard $G(n,p)$ model~\cite{mejn:book}---as the underlying structure.
+We generate these in a similar way to the ones used to check the limit to the static network SIR model described in the previous section.
+The difference is that we here use random graphs---the standard Erd\H{o}s-R\'enyi or $G(n,p)$ model~\cite{mejn:book}---and Barab\'asi-Albert models as the underlying structure.
 Then we put time series of contacts, with inter-event times drawn from an exponential distribution, on the edges.

-We compare our fast, event-driven algorithm to the straightforward method.
+We compare our event-driven algorithm to the straightforward method.
 For a fair comparison, we employ all simple optimizations that we can think of for both programs---such as bisection search to find the earliest contact after the beginning of the epidemics.

-The worst-case complexity of the event-driven algorithm is $O(n+\log C)$ (where $C$ is the number of contacts) compared to $O(n+C)$ for the straightforward implementation.
-The $\log C$ term comes from the time to search the contacts of a pair of nodes.
-In practice, however, most of the speed-up comes from not visiting all nodes (i.e., the $n$ term).
-For many temporal networks, the constraint that paths have to follow increasing time stamps reduces the outbreak sizes, so that a large part of the network will never be reached even in a worst case.
-In the event-based simulations, the program does not need to evaluate contacts in these unreachable parts of the networks, which contributes to its speed.

-Many other factors are affecting the outbreak times.
-For example, the earlier the outbreaks die, or the smaller they get, the shorter are the execution times.
-For these reasons, it is challenging to make a complete theory of these algorithms' relative running times.
+We report the times of the disease simulation, i.e.\ excluding the time to read the data and fill up the data structures (which is not the bottleneck of the program).

+In our first experiment---see Fig~\ref{fig:gallery_speedup}---we check the relative speed-up for the same data set as in Fig~\ref{fig:gallery01}.
+We note that the event-based algorithm always outperforms the straightforward one, although the region of the parameter space where the speed-up is larger than around 3 is not that large.
+This region is at small transmission probabilities and small recover rates, i.e.\ the disease does not spread much, still it does not die out.
+In this case, the straightforward algorithm still has to go through all contacts, whereas the event-driven algorithm just has to go through the few ones that get infected.

-In our experiment, we use $10^3$ temporal networks for averages, and $10^6$ outbreak simulations per network.
-In Fig.~\ref{fig:timing}, we show the speed-up---the execution time of the straightforward implementation divided by the time of the event-driven simulation.
+In our second experiment, we use $10^3$ temporal networks for averages, and $10^6$ outbreak simulations per network.
+We chose the parameter values in such a way that the outbreak sizes should be intermediate.
+In Fig~\ref{fig:real_scaling}, we show the speed-up---the execution time of the straightforward implementation divided by the time of the event-driven simulation.
 We ran the simulations on a workstation with dual AMD EPYC 7552 CPUs, 256Gb RAM memory and 192 logical cores (at least half were idle during the experiment).